What is Phase One?

 We plan to put a photograph of every building that has received a plaque on our Scenic Block Island website and post it.
 We also plan to include any historic details that the owner would like to include.

 This is just the beginning.
-Learn more about the Preservation Plaque Program within the links below.
+Learn more about the historic plaque project within the links below.
 And if you own a historic building on Block Island, please apply to get your own plaque.

 Have you received notice from SBI that your building has been approved for a preservation plaque?